sbma44/in_c_in_python/README.md

 * managing the initial "lobby" where players are recruited prior to the piece commencing
 * tracking down a bug wherein some notes are not turned off
 * providing web hooks for advancing through motives and controlling velocity
+* redoing the web stuff in react
+* writing tests

 Running the Program
 -------------------